Jae Jin: Awards

-Jae Jin has received GRAMMY consideration for songs on all four of his full-length albums, with the most recent being for his single 'Still Flowers Growin' for the 67th GRAMMY Awards for Best Country Solo Performance and Best Country Song in the category of Country & American Roots Music and Best Arrangement, Instruments and Vocals in the category of Production, Engineering, Composition & Arrangement.
+Jae Jin has received GRAMMY consideration for songs on all four of his full-length albums, with the most recent for his record 'Lifelines Always Have Two Ends' which received First Ballot consideration in the categories of Song Of The Year, Best Arrangement, Instruments and Vocals in the category of Production, Engineering, Composition & Arrangement, and Best Alternative Music Performance for the 68th Annual GRAMMY Awards.

+Previously his song 'Still Flowers Growin' received consideration for the 67th GRAMMY Awards for Best Country Solo Performance and Best Country Song in the category of Country & American Roots Music and Best Arrangement, Instruments and Vocals in the category of Production, Engineering, Composition & Arrangement.

 He has also won numerous songwriting awards including the John Lennon Songwriting Award, 1st place in the International Songwriting Competition, and the grand prize in the Music City SongStar competition in Nashville.

 He was also one of the finalists in the 2019 NewSong Music Competition.

 Jae also received a WeWork Creator Award for Outstanding Original Music and Life Story in 2017 and a Mayoral Salute by the City of Baltimore in 2018.